cloud-gov/cg-site/_posts/2021-10-29-release-notes.md

 ---
 layout: post
 date: October 29, 2021
-title: "October 29th cloud.gov Change Log"
+title: "October 29th Cloud.gov Change Log"
-excerpt: The cloud.gov team is working on providing change logs so everyone can see new features and updates.
+excerpt: The Cloud.gov team is working on providing change logs so everyone can see new features and updates.
 ---

 # Change Log